 This part of the island has always been the most densely populated and the richest.
 After Spanish conquistadores took over this town, many wealthy families from Europe started to settle in La Orotava (totally not surprising - who wouldn't like to live in such paradise?).

 Besides Orotava's central point - Plaza de la Constitución, take a walk on Calle de San Francisco - it looks like American steep street.
 It's especially famous for its old tenement houses, the biggest of which is Casa de los Balcones (location here).
 You can buy local wines and handicraft souvenirs there.

 If you like exploring churches, take a look at Iglesia de la Concepción (location here) and Iglesia de San Juan Bautista (location here).
 Both are very interesting examples of XVII century sacred architecture.

-Between 1 PM and 5 PM everything's closed and quiet, town seems to be depopulated, so it's time to take some outdoor photos.
+Between 1 PM and 5 PM, everything's closed and quiet, the town seems to be depopulated, so it's time to take some outdoor photos.

 By the way, La Orotava is part of Teide National Park - its highest point is Teide volcano which makes La Orotava the most elevated and steep town in Spain.

 Maybe La Orotava isn't classic sightseeing tourist attraction.
-It's not like Rome or Paris - in Orotava there's less sightseeing but more walking.
+It's not like Rome or Paris - in La Orotava, there's less sightseeing but more walking.
 There may not be any spectacular monuments but it's the details - the windows, doors, small ornaments which make this place worth visiting.